programminghoch10/Lygisk/README.md

 # Lygisk

-This is a [Magisk](https://github.com/topjohnwu/Magisk) fork correcting one of the few mistakes legendary [@topjohnwu](https://github.com/topjohnwu) has made.
+Lygisk is a [Magisk](https://github.com/topjohnwu/Magisk) fork correcting one of the few mistakes legendary [@topjohnwu](https://github.com/topjohnwu) did not fix (yet).

-This version fixes the needed `/data` access in `addon.d`, which fails to reinstall Magisk if the device does not support FBE decryption in recovery.
+Lygisk fixes the needed `/data` access in `addon.d`, which fails to reinstall Magisk during OTA if the device does not support FBE decryption in recovery.

-Bought to you by [@Linux4](https://github.com/Linux4) and [@programminghoch10](https://github.com/programminghoch10).
+Brought to you by [@Linux4](https://github.com/Linux4) and [@programminghoch10](https://github.com/programminghoch10).

 Thanks to [@jesec](https://github.com/jesec) for the initial work.
 Read more about this [here](https://github.com/topjohnwu/Magisk/pull/3037).